 If you aren’t satisfied with the internet speeds you’re getting, explore our help tips for troubleshooting your connection and optimizing your speed.
-Or, if you're getting the speed you're paying for but simply need more bandwidth, you can check to see if an upgrade is available at your address.
+Or, if you're getting the speed you're paying for but simply need more bandwidth, use our address checker to see if a CenturyLink service updgrade is available in your area.

 There are many factors that can influence the results of an internet speed test.
 If the test didn’t give you the results you were hoping for, start by optimizing your setup and troubleshooting possible causes of slow performance.
 Then run the test again to see the improvement.

 If you want to increase your plan speed, you can compare home internet speed tiers, as well as fiber internet, which provides unparalleled upload and download speeds for the most data-hungry users.
 You can also learn more about how to upgrade your current service.